buildingsmart-community/BIMSie-API/README.md

-BIMSie Building Information Model Service Interface Exchange
+BIMSie for BIM in the cloud
 ======

 The BIM Service interface exchange (BIMSie) standard API for BIM in the cloud.